 Empathy marketing is more relevant now than ever in B2B lead generation.
-Even though we have an ever increasing array of channels to reach our customers, it’s actually becoming harder to connect with business customers as this constant barrage of marketing messages drowns out your business.
-People are constantly distracted by social media, phones, tablets, more content, more data, more emails and many businesses find it hard to get their messages heard at all.
+Even though we have an ever-increasing array of channels to reach our customers, it’s actually becoming increasingly harder to connect with business prospects and customers, as the constant barrage of marketing messages drowns out your business.
+People are constantly distracted by social media, phones, tablets, more content, more data, more emails, and many businesses find it hard to get their messages heard at all.

 So, how do you close the gap?

 You can improve connection by starting with empathy.
 Even if you’re into B2B marketing and dealing with complex sales, you have to think about how your customers feel, because that’s actually what’s driving decision making.
 In this post, we’ll discuss empathy marketing, an effective strategy for connecting with leads and improving their confidence in your brand.

 - B2B Lead Generation For Complex Sales

 - How to Know Your Customers’ Core Emotional Motivators

 - How to Know Your Customer Motivators in Empathy Marketing

 - How to Design Messages that Connect to Emotional Motivators